ShashankaShekharSharma/ProblemSolvingInJava/Java.md

     There can be more than one type of exception.
 Catch blocks are tried in sequence.

     Exceptions are classes in the Java class hierarchy

+# Assertion
+    - It is supposed to flag fatal unrecoverable errors
+    - if you need to flag the error and take corrective action, use exceptions instead
+    - enabled or disabled at runtime

+# Diagnostic Messages
+    - typical to generate messages within code for diagnosis
+    - Logs are arranged in hierarchy
+    - can be displayed in different formats
+    - logs can be processed by processed by other code (handlers)
+    - logging is controlled by configuration file
+# Logging Levels
+    There are seven logging levels: SEVERE, WARNING, INFO, CONFIG, FINE, FINER, FINEST

+# Deep Copy vs Shallow Copy
+    Bitwise copy is a shallow copy where nested mutable references are copied verbatim

+    Deep copy recursively clones nested objects

+    To implement clone() clonable interface needs to be called

+    clone() is protected by default and it can be overridden to public if needed

+# Type Inference
+    - only for local variables
+    - not for instance variable of a class
+    - use of generic var to declare variables
+    - must be initialised when declared
+    - type is inferred from the initialised value
+    - automatic type inference can avoid redundancy in declarations
+# Functional Interfaces
+    Interfaces that define a single function are called functional interfaces
+# Lambda Expressions
+    Denote anonymous functions

+    These are based on Lambda calculus (Alonzo Church) which is a foundational model for computing, parallel to Alan Turing's machines.

+    It forms the basis for functional programming languaguages like Lisp, Scheme

+    If the lamda expression consists of a single function call, we can pass that function by name --> Method Reference

+> Many Languages support higher order functions (passing a function as an argument to another function).
+In Object Oriented Programming, this is achieved using Interfaces which encapsulate the function to be passed as an object.
+Java allows functions to be passed directly in place of functional interfaces (interfaces consisting of a single function)

+# Stream
+    - Stream Processing is declarative
+    - Processing can be parallelized
+    - Lazy Evaluation is possible
+    - Stream does not store its elements
+    - Stream operations are non destructive `Stream.generate` generates a stream from a function.
+Provides a function that produces values on demand with no argument `Stream.iterate()` a stream of dependent values - initial value, function to generate the next value from the previous one and terminate using a predicate